hmxmilohax/rb3-pc/readme.md

 ![A screenshot of RPCS3's right click menu, showing "Create Custom Gamepad Configuration" highlighted](images/conf/rpcs3pad.png "Create Custom Gamepad Configuration")

 * If you are planning on plugging in multiple instruments, _you must set them on different ports_ (Player 1, Player 2, etc).
-* PS3 guitar, drum controllers, and MIDI Pro Adapters **for the Rock Band series** are plug and play.
+* PS3 guitar, drum controllers, and MIDI Pro Adapters **for the Rock Band series** are plug and play and require no additional setup.

 **If your controller isn't being detected, click “Refresh”.
 If that doesn't solve it, restart RPCS3.**